Ludwig III Kurfürst von der Pfalz1

 F, #102243, b. circa 1370, d.
 9 July 1437

-Jeanne d'Evreux, Princesse de Navarre was born circa 1370 at Pamplona, Spain.2 She was the daughter of Carlos II, Rey de Navarre and Jeanne de France.1 She married, firstly, Jean IV de Montfort, Duc de Bretagne, son of Jean III de Montfort, Duc de Bretagne, on 11 September 1386 at Saille-pres-Guérande, Loire-Atlantique, France.2 She married, secondly, Henry IV, King of England, son of John of Gaunt, Duke of Lancaster and Blanche of Lancaster, Countess of Derby, on 7 February 1403 at Winchester Cathedral, Winchester, Hampshire, England, in a in person, and by proxy on 3 April 1402 marriage.2 She died on 9 July 1437 at Dower House 'Pirgo', Havering-atte-Bower, Essex, England.2 She was buried at Canterbury Cathedral, Canterbury, Kent, England.2
+Jeanne d'Evreux, Princesse de Navarre was born circa 1370 at Pamplona, SpainG.2 She was the daughter of Carlos II, Rey de Navarre and Jeanne de France.1 She married, firstly, Jean IV de Montfort, Duc de Bretagne, son of Jean de Montfort and Jeanne de Flandre, on 11 September 1386 at Saille-pres-Guérande, Loire-Atlantique, FranceG.2 She married, secondly, Henry IV, King of England, son of John of Gaunt, Duke of Lancaster and Blanche of Lancaster, Countess of Derby, on 7 February 1403 at Winchester Cathedral, Winchester, Hampshire, EnglandG.2 She married Henry IV, King of England, son of John of Gaunt, Duke of Lancaster and Blanche of Lancaster, Countess of Derby, on 3 April 1402 in a proxy marriage.2 She died on 9 July 1437 at Dower House 'Pirgo', Havering-atte-Bower, Essex, EnglandG.2 She was buried at Canterbury Cathedral, Canterbury, Kent, EnglandG.2

 Children of Jeanne d'Evreux, Princesse de Navarre and Jean IV de Montfort, Duc de Bretagne